Search: Advanced search

 Symptom: Unstable USB connection when using a peripheral such as an external hard drive

 This Multiport Adapter is bus-powered by the USB-C port.
 Some USB peripherals may require more power than the USB-C port on the computer provides.
-These peripherals usually requre external power to work properly.
+These peripherals usually require external power to work properly.

-Do not daisy chain another USB hub to this adapter through USB-A ports in order to connect more USB prepherals.
+Do not daisy chain another USB hub to this adapter through USB-A ports in order to connect more USB peripherals.
 It may cause overload on the USB system bus.